Eggmanaa/The-Great-Cloud-of-Witnesses-Compendium/README.md

 ### Navigating the Gallery
 1. **Search Saints**: Use the search bar to filter saints by name in real-time
+2. **Sort Saints**: Choose between three sorting options:
+   - **Historical Timeframe**: Chronological order from earliest to most recent
+   - **Age at Death**: Sort by how long each saint lived
+   - **Feast Day**: Order by liturgical calendar (January to December)
-2. **Browse Saints**: Scroll through the gallery grid with consistently sized portrait cards
+3. **Browse Saints**: Scroll through the gallery grid with consistently sized portrait cards
-3. **View Details**: Click on any saint card to see the FULL uncropped artwork and biography
+4. **View Details**: Click on any saint card to see the FULL uncropped artwork and biography
-3. **Full-Screen Images**: Click on the modal's saint portrait for immersive full-screen viewing
+5. **Full-Screen Images**: Click on the modal's saint portrait for immersive full-screen viewing
-4. **Read Biography**: Explore comprehensive life stories, miracles, and legacy
+6. **Read Biography**: Explore comprehensive life stories, miracles, and legacy
-5. **Navigation**: Use ESC key or click outside image to close full-screen view
+7. **Navigation**: Use ESC key or click outside image to close full-screen view
-6. **Close Modal**: Click the X button or press ESC to return to the gallery
+8. **Close Modal**: Click the X button or press ESC to return to the gallery

 ### Features in Detail
 - **Gallery Display**: Portrait cards maintain 3:4 aspect ratio for visual consistency